Stacy Mcdonald-Taylor

 This is Pre-K?

 It seems absolutely absurd that parents would “camp out” in order to secure a volunteer pre-kindergarten spot for their child.
-But it happens — some feel it is necessary even though it...
+But it...

 Who Needs Handwriting, Anyway?